FEMS-Lwoff Award for Achievements in Microbiology

 Everyone in the field of microbiology (societies, groups, or individuals) may nominate a Lwoff Award candidate to be presented at the FEMS Congress.

-Do you know anyone – either an individual or a group – that has provided outstanding service to microbiology in Europe?
+Do you know anyone – either an individual or a group – who has provided outstanding service to microbiology in Europe?
 Have they done something that deserves recognition?
 Then why not nominate them for the FEMS-Lwoff Award?

 Additional information about the selection procedure can be found in the FEMS-Lwoff Award regulations.